webitel/docs-en/source/acr-applications.rst

 .. py:module:: sendEvent

-sendEvent pplication can be used to fire aribtrary events.
+sendEvent application can be used to fire arbitrary events.

 .. code-block:: json